electropaultje/itho-daalderop-amber-firmware/README.md

 # Itho Daalderop Amber Heat Pump control module

+**Disclaimer:** This software is not in any way affiliated to the Itho Daalderop company.

 ## Summary

 This repository contains the firmware for the *Itho Daalderop Amber Heat Pump control module*.
 This control module is a custom made hardware solution to control the Amber heat pump.
 The control module can be ordered [here](https://forms.gle/3R2AAtGyy7Cqq65Q9).